chengmoxu/wahid-dl/README.md

 8. wahid-dl-python-based for Quality Selection.py
 > Using this function to download videos with specified image quality.

+9. wahid-dl-python-based for Subtitle.py
+> Using this function to download subtitle of videos.

-9. wahid-dl-python-based Install and Update Tool.py
+10. wahid-dl-python-based Install and Update Tool.py
 > This function will download the file from GitHub to install or update the complete wahid-dl.
 Additionally, yt-dlp and ffmpeg will be, also.

 ### Fifth.
 Future outlook